Switchblade: 1950s gang usage and controversy

-In 1950, an article titled The Toy That Kills appeared in the Women's Home Companion, a widely read U.S. periodical of the day.
+In 1950, an article titled "The Toy That Kills" appeared in the Woman's Home Companion, a widely read U.S. periodical of the day.
 The article sparked a storm of controversy and a nationwide campaign that would eventually result in state and federal laws criminalizing the importation, sale, and possession of automatic-opening knives.
 In the article, author Jack Harrison Pollack assured the reader that the growing switchblade "menace" could have deadly consequence "as any crook can tell you".
-Pollack, a former aide to Democratic Senator Harley M. Kilgore and a ghostwriter for then-Senator Harry S Truman, had authored a series of melodramatic magazine articles calling for new laws to address a variety of social ills.
-In The Toy That Kills, Pollack wrote that the switchblade was "Designed for violence, deadly as a revolver - that’s the switchblade, the 'toy' youngsters all over the country are taking up as a fad.
-Press the button on this new version of the pocketknife and the blade darts out like a snake’s tongue.
+Pollack, a former aide to Democratic Senator Harley M. Kilgore and a ghostwriter for then-President Harry S Truman, had authored a series of melodramatic magazine articles calling for new laws to address a variety of social ills.
+In "The Toy That Kills", Pollack wrote that the switchblade was "Designed for violence, deadly as a revolver—that's the switchblade, the 'toy' youngsters all over the country are taking up as a fad.
+Press the button on this new version of the pocketknife and the blade darts out like a snake's tongue.
 Action against this killer should be taken now".
-To back up his charges, Pollack quoted an unnamed juvenile court judge as saying: "It’s only a short step from carrying a switchblade to gang warfare".
+To back up his charges, Pollack quoted an unnamed juvenile court judge as saying: "It's only a short step from carrying a switchblade to gang warfare".

 During the 1950s, established U.S. newspapers as well as the sensationalist tabloid press joined forces in promoting the image of a young delinquent with a stiletto switchblade or flick knife.
-While the press focused on the switchblade as a symbol of youthful evil intent, the American public's attention was attracted by lurid stories of urban youth gang warfare and the fact that many gangs were composed of lower class youth and/or racial minorities.Siler, Wes, Why Switchblades Are Banned, Gizmodo The purported offensive nature of the stiletto switchblade combined with reports of knife fights, robberies, and stabbings by youth gangs and other criminal elements in urban areas of the United States generated continuing demands from newspaper editorial rooms and the public for new laws restricting the lawful possession and/or use of switchblade knives - with particular emphasis on racial minorities, especially African-American and Hispanic teens.Levine, Bernard, Switchblade Legacy, Knife World (August 1990), p.
-24 In 1954, the state of New York passed the first law banning the sale or distribution of switchblade knives in hopes of reducing gang violence.
+While the press focused on the switchblade as a symbol of youthful evil intent, the American public's attention was attracted by lurid stories of urban youth gang warfare and the fact that many gangs were composed of lower class youth and/or racial minorities.
+The purported offensive nature of the stiletto switchblade combined with reports of knife fights, robberies, and stabbings by youth gangs and other criminal elements in urban areas of the United States generated continuing demands from newspaper editorial rooms and the public for new laws restricting the lawful possession and/or use of switchblade knives—with particular emphasis on racial minorities, especially African-American and Hispanic teens.
+In 1954, the state of New York passed the first law banning the sale or distribution of switchblade knives in hopes of reducing gang violence.
 That same year, Democratic Rep. James J. Delaney of New York authored the first bill submitted to the U.S. Congress banning the manufacture and sale of switchblades.